sourav-bk/Golang/Goroutines&Channel.md

  If have only one processor, Go program can still be concurrent but it cannot be parallel.
  On the other hand, a well-written concurrent program might run efficiently in parallel on a multiprocessor system.

+ Go program can be concurrent, even on a single core machine, but it achieves true parallelism, when running on a multi-core system.

 </details>